agayala/agayala/README.md

-- 👋 Hi, I’m Anahi Ayala
+- 👋 Hi, I’m Anahi Ayala.
 - 🌱 I’m currently learning about software and what are the right steps to be successful in it.
+- 📚 Some of my hobbies include reading, baking, watching soccer or baseball games with my mom.
 - 📫 agayala@ucsd.edu

 <!---